percona/pmm/docs/using/interface.md

 ## Navigation

-There are several ways to open a dashboard.
+You can open a dashboard by name or with the menu.

 ### By name